alephgamma/RHCA-study-notes/4_EX380_study_notes.md

 ## 3. LDAP user credentials and the REST API

 ### Purpose
-Familiarization with LDAP user credentials and practice with the REST API
+Familiarization with LDAP user credentials and the REST API

 ### Task
 Login using LDAP user credentials and use the REST API